Earl Scruggs: Flatt and Scruggs

 On September 24, 1962, the duo recorded "The Ballad of Jed Clampett" for the TV show The Beverly Hillbillies.
 Sung by Jerry Scoggins, the theme song became an immediate country music hit and was played at the beginning and end of each episode of the series.
-The song went to #1 on the Billboard country chart, a first for any bluegrass recording.
-The song spent 20 weeks on that chart; it also reached #44 on Billboard's pop chart.
+The song went to number one on the Billboard country chart, a first for any bluegrass recording.
+The song spent 20 weeks on that chart; it also reached nmuber 44 on Billboard's pop chart.
 The television show was also a huge hit, broadcast in 76 countries around the world.
-In Queens, New York a five year old boy named Béla Fleck heard the Jed Clampett theme on television.
+In Queens, New York a five-year-old boy named Béla Fleck heard the Jed Clampett theme on television.
 Fleck said, "I couldn't breathe or think; I was completely mesmerized."
 He said it awakened a deeply embedded predisposition that "was just in there" to learn how to play the banjo.
 Flatt and Scruggs appeared in several episodes as family friends of the fictional Clampetts.
 In their first appearance (season 1, episode 20), they portray themselves in the show and perform both the theme song and "Pearl, Pearl, Pearl".
-That song went to #8 on the country chart in 1963.
+That song went to number eight on the country chart in 1963.
 Scruggs published an instruction book entitled "Earl Scruggs and the Five String Banjo" in 1968.
 It received a Gold Book Award by the publisher, Peer-Southern Corporation when it sold over a million copies.
 Over their 20-year association, Flatt and Scruggs recorded over 50 albums and 75 single records and featured over 20 different musicians as "Foggy Mountain Boys"—side men backing the duo.

 By the end of the 1960s, Scruggs was getting bored with repetition of the classic bluegrass fare.
 By now, his sons were professional musicians, and he was caught up in their enthusiasm for more contemporary music.
 He said, "I love bluegrass music, and still like to play it, but I do like to mix in some other music for my own personal satisfaction, because if I don't, I can get a little bogged down and a little depressed".
 Scruggs also wanted to play concerts in venues that normally featured rock and roll acts.
 Columbia Records executives told Flatt and Scruggs that they intended to try a new producer, Bob Johnston, instead of their long-time producer Don Law.
 Johnston had produced Bob Dylan's records.
 This new association produced Changin' Times, Nashville Airplane, and The Story of Bonnie and Clyde albums.
 Flatt was not happy with some of this material—he didn't like singing Bob Dylan songs and refused to perform them, saying "I can't sing Bob Dylan stuff, I mean.
 Columbia has got Bob Dylan, why did they want me?".
 Even the success of the Bonnie and Clyde album was not enough to prevent their breakup in 1969.
 After the split, Flatt formed a traditional bluegrass group with Curly Seckler and Marty Stuart called The Nashville Grass, and Scruggs formed the Earl Scruggs Revue with his sons.